 Choosing a premium color of Sunbrella adds $50 to the price for a Deluxe SpaCap

 If your spa is free standing (cabinet style) so we can build your cover to fasten to the vertical side of the spa cabinet, it will come with a skirt.
 Normally this skirt would be the same color as the top color you choose.
 Over the years we have had special requests for a skirt of a contrasting color.
 This option is in answer to that request.
 If you would like to have a contrasting color on your SpaCap.
 It is for cabinet style spas only since Deck mounted spas do not require skirt.
 You do not need to choose this option if you want the skirt to be the same color as the top.
 However if you want to take advantage of that fact that your SpaCap is truly Custom made for you and the contrasting color we show on many of our pictures really appeals to you This is your big chance.

-The Addition of a contrasting skirt color adds $50 to the price of a Deluxe or Premium SpaCap
+The Addition of a longer skirt color adds $100 to the price of a Deluxe or Premium SpaCap

 This will give the SpaCap another chamber to increase the insulation ability of the the cover.
 This option would be equivalent to adding another storm window to the outside of your house.
 Without adding bulk to the cover this option breaks up the insulation chambers into three units stacked on top of each other rather than the standard two.
 This just breaks up the Air chambers one more time.
 It will not make the cover any bigger or change the ease of use in anyway.
 Customers interested in cost effective energy savings need to add this option no matter what climate it is used in this option will quickly pay for itself in energy savings, especially in outdoor applications.

 An extra chamber adds $50 to the cost of the SpaCap